-A key area of work for the modern slavery police transformation programme is to debrief, learn and share as much information as possible about prior modern slavery policing operations with colleagues across police forces and wider law enforcement.
+A key area of work for the Modern Slavery Police Transformation Programme was to debrief, learn and share as much information as possible about prior modern slavery policing operations with colleagues across police forces and wider law enforcement.

 Understanding how real world situations and challenges were tackled and what the outcomes have been for victims and offenders is key to establishing best practice and in identifying lessons learned.

 Sharing this type of practical guidance is particularly important for police forces.
 With the Modern Slavery Act being relatively new, with the nature of offending continuing to evolve and with investigations increasing in volume and complexity, it is important that real world knowledge and experience can be shared quickly.

 To date more than 40 major police investigations into modern slavery related cases have been debriefed by the transformation project team.
 Once approved with participating forces, these operational debriefs are shared across policing and law enforcement agencies via the Policing Slavery and Human Trafficking Group on Knowledge Hub.

 Key areas of good practice emerging from the operational debriefs completed so far include: